huizezhang-sherry/ETC4860/README.md

  - **Action Unit**: Action units are used to describe facial expressions.
 More information can be find [here](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Action-Units) and [this website](https://imotions.com/blog/facial-action-coding-system/) provides a good animation on each action unit.
 The action unit has intensity measures ending with `_c` and presence measures ending with `_r`.
 These variables will be the focus of my project and a reference study of using action units to detect human emotion by Kovalchik can be found [here](http://www.sloansportsconference.com/wp-content/uploads/2018/02/2005.pdf).

- R markdown ducument [3.2EDA_nauru_a.Rmd](https://github.com/huizezhang-sherry/ETC4860/blob/master/3.2EDA_nauru_a.Rmd) records the analysis above.
-An extension to the full video EDA can be boudn [here](https://github.com/huizezhang-sherry/ETC4860/blob/master/3.3EDA.Rmd).
+ R markdown document [3.2EDA_nauru_a.Rmd](https://github.com/huizezhang-sherry/ETC4860/blob/master/3.2EDA_nauru_a.Rmd) records the analysis above.
+An extension to the full video EDA can be bound [here](https://github.com/huizezhang-sherry/ETC4860/blob/master/3.3EDA.Rmd).

 ### Text Analysis